Driver dead after semi and SUV collide in Moab | Gephardt Daily

 MOAB, Utah, Nov.
-21, 2023 (Gephardt Daily) — A 61-year-old man died Tuesday morning in a Moab crash involving his SUV and a semi-truck.
+21, 2023 (Gephardt Daily) — Moab police have identified the 61-year-old man who died Tuesday morning in a crash involving his SUV and a semi-truck.

+The man who died was John Scott Thomas, a South Salt Lake man who had recently been living and working in Moab.

 The Moab City Police Department issued a statement saying the collision happened at 5:18 a.m. at 1431 N. Highway 191.